United States Southern Command: History

 The Panama Canal Department remained as the senior Army headquarters in the region until activation of the Caribbean Defense Command (CDC) on 10 February 1941.
 The CDC, co-located at Quarry Heights, was commanded by Lieutenant General Daniel Van Voorhis, who continued to command the Panama Canal Department.

 The new command eventually assumed operational responsibility over air and naval forces throughout its area of operations.
 During World War II, the CDC included all U.S. forces and bases in the Caribbean basin outside the Contiguous United States.
 General Orders No. 8, issued 29 May 1941, set the boundaries of the command as, "islands in or bordering the Caribbean Sea, the Guianas, Venezuela, Colombia, Ecuador and the countries of Central America (except Mexico)."
 The same General Order created three sectors: the Trinidad, the Puerto Rican and the Panama Sectors.
 The core of the new command was from the Panama Canal Department.

+On June 1, 1943, the Puerto Rican Department was renamed the Antilles Department, and its territorial limits were extended to include the bases in the British West Indies and British Guiana leased by the United States from the United Kingdom in September 1940.
+The area of these bases was collectively called, for tactical purposes, the Trinidad Sector, and in January 1944 it was extended to include the Aruba-Curaçao subsector and territory in Venezuela west of Caracas.
+The Headquarters of the two successive Departments was at San Juan, P.R."

 During this time the Sixth Air Force was a part of the CDC.
 By early 1942, a Joint Operations Center had been established at Quarry Heights.
 Meanwhile, 960 jungle-trained officers and enlisted men from the CDC deployed to New Caledonia in the southwest Pacific to help form the 5307th Composite Unit (Provisional), codenamed 'Galahad' and later nicknamed Merrill's Marauders for its famous exploits in Burma.
 In the meantime, military strength in the area was gradually rising and reached its peak in January 1943, when 68,000 personnel were defending the Panama Canal.
 The Antilles Air Command was established in a CDC reorganisation - its Puerto Rico and Panama Sectors became the Antilles Air Task Force in February, 1943.
 It was redesignated the Antilles Air Command June 1943.

 Military strength was sharply reduced with the termination of World War II.
 Between 1946 and 1974, total military strength in Panama fluctuated between 6,600 and 20,300 (with the lowest force strength in 1959).